jjbrophy47/dare_rf/README.md

-**dare** is a python library that implements *machine unlearning* for random forests, enabling the _efficient_ removal of training data without having to retrain from scratch.
+**dare-rf** is a python library that implements *machine unlearning* for random forests, enabling the _efficient_ removal of training data without having to retrain from scratch.
 It is built using Cython and is designed to be scalable to large datasets.

 <p align="center">
 	<img align="center" src="images/thumbnail.png" alt="thumbnail", width="350">